-Silvina López Medin was born in Buenos Aires and currently lives in New York.
-Her three books of poetry are: La noche de los bueyes (1999), awarded the International Young Poetry Prize by the Loewe Foundation, Esa sal en la lengua para decir manglar (2014), and 62 brazadas (2015).
-She co-translated Anne Carson’s Eros the Bittersweet (2015) and Home Movies (2016), a selection of poems by Robert Hass, into Spanish.
+Silvina López Medin was born in Buenos Aires and lives in New York.
+Her books of poetry include: La noche de los bueyes (1999), winner of the Loewe Foundation International Young Poetry Prize, Esa sal en la lengua para decir manglar (2014), 62 brazadas (2015), and Excursion (2020).
+Excursion was selected by Mary Jo Bang as the winner of the 2019 Oversound Chapbook Prize (Oversound, 2020).
+Her hybrid poetry book Poem That Never Ends was a winner of the 2019 Essay Press Contest (Essay Press, forthcoming 2021).
+Her play Exactamente bajo el sol (staged at Teatro del Pueblo, 2008) was granted the Plays Third Prize by the Argentine Institute of Theatre.
+She co-translated Anne Carson’s Eros the Bittersweet (2015) and Home Movies (2016), a book by Robert Hass, into Spanish.
+Her poems and other pieces have appeared in Ploughshares, Hyperallergic, Brooklyn Rail, and MoMA/post, among others.
 She translates art articles for MoMA.
-She is a translations editor at Washington Square Review and an editor at Ugly Duckling Presse.
+She holds an MFA in Creative Writing from NYU and is an editor at Ugly Duckling Presse.